-If customer data is was consolidated from different systems, complex business rules had to be defined, e.g. to correct different spellings in name fields and to transfer only the most current and best data.
+If customer data is was consolidated from different systems, complex business rules had to be defined, e.g. to correct different spellings in name fields and to transfer only the most current and correct data.

 The advantages of an agile approach became obvious during development.
-The basic object was continually extended to the final object, a data package to immigrate data into the target system.
+The basic object was continually extended to the final object, a data package to migrate data into the target system.
 This procedure allowed regression tests and qualitative statements for the upcoming cut-over weekend.

 Were the source systems available with sufficient performance?

 Were all relevant contact persons within reach (war-rooms)?

 Were all users removed from the source systems in order to guarantee a uniform database?